 Many students take a leave of absence—either academic or non-academic—at some point during the undergraduate career.
 Some take a leave to work or travel or to be at home with family.
 Others enroll at another college or university to experience a different campus environment or to take courses not offered at Wesleyan.
 Whatever reasons you may have for taking a leave, the more thought you put in to planning your leave, the better use you will make of your time away, and the more smoothly your transition back to campus life will go.

 Planning your Leave

 Whether on an academic or non-academic leave, it is possible to take courses at another college or university and transfer the credit back to Wesleyan.
-To do this, it is necessary to obtain permission from the appropriate academic department at Wesleyan.
-While it is possible to obtain this permission after you have left campus, it’s a lot easier to obtain approval while you’re still here.
+To do this, it is necessary to obtain pre-approval of your course from the appropriate academic department at Wesleyan.
+While it is possible to obtain this permission after you have left campus, it is a lot easier to obtain approval while you are still here.
 During the academic year, transfer credit can be obtained only from a domestic college or university; Wesleyan will not grant permission to transfer credit from a study abroad program or from a non-domestic college or university during the academic year (permission may be granted for these programs if they take place over the summer).

 The leave of absence application is submitted online at http://www.wesleyan.edu/studentaffairs/leave_wd/leave_wd_form.html.